 “Johnny come lately, the new kid in town, everybody loves you, so don’t let them down.”

-The Boilermakers have a younger team that many feel should finish near the bottom of the Big Ten, but don’t say that to new head coach Danny Hope, who thinks this squad could surprise in 2009.
+The Boilermakers have a younger team that many feel should finish near the bottom of the Big Ten.
+But don’t say that to new head coach Danny Hope, who thinks this squad will surprise in 2009.
 Hope himself is the story for this team, and all eyes are on him.
 He certainly has big shoes that he has to fill as Joe Tiller departs, and with players returning such as talented RB Jaycen Taylor, who knows, stranger things have happened.

 Top Returnee: FS Torri Williams (83 tackles, 2 INT’s, 6 passes broken up in 2008)